spockmay/spockmay.github.io/_posts/2024-04-04-scouting-cooking.md

 7. Does anyone have allergies or dietary restrictions?
 8. What is your budget?

-Once you know the above answers grab a piece of papper.
+Once you know the above answers grab a piece of paper.
 Make a table like the one below.
 Make sure that you plan healthy meals that cover all the basic food groups.
-And no, a baked potato and S'mores do not make a healthy meal.
+And while a baked potato and s'mores are yummy, they do not count as a healthy meal.

 | Day/Time | Meal | Ingredients | Equipment Needed | Instructions |
 | -------- | ---- | ----------- | ---------------- | ------------ |